According to the study, beer supports the intestines – at least one type-breakinglatest.news-Breaking Latest News

 If an imbalance in the intestinal flora is found, probiotics and prebiotics are usually used to counteract the miscolonization in the intestine.

-- Präbiotics The body draws from non-digestible food components such as inulin or oligofructose, which promote the growth and activity of bacteria in the large intestine.
+- Präbiotics The body draws from non-digestible food components such as insulin or oligofructose, which promote the growth and activity of bacteria in the large intestine.

 - At Probiotics On the other hand, they are viable microorganisms such as lactic acid bacteria and yeasts.